 - We can establish specific standards.
 If you don’t have a game plan, you will most certainly lose this battle.
 Decide what your boundaries should be and stick to it.
 Ask your husband or father.
 Do your own research.
 Have a heart-to-heart with your Heavenly Father.
 Trust Him–then obey Him!

 Finally, here are some simple, practical guidelines (not exclusive!) that I follow, and am constantly asking myself:

-If you are ready to make the commitment, I have to admit that sometimes this has cost my husband a little more (though he never complains!), so I try to stay with basic, classic pieces that I can mix/match and update with accessories.
-Here are some of my favorite places to shop (ALWAYS wait for the sales and use coupons!)
+If you are ready to make a commitment to modesty, you will have to stop making excuses.
+I have to admit that sometimes this will cost a little more so try to stay with basic, classic pieces that you can mix/match and update with accessories.

-REYSWIMWEAR.COM: Modest swimsuits!
+REYSWIMWEAR.COM: Modest swimsuits?
+YES!
 This is always one of the hardest purchases for a modest woman.
+She has little girl sizes and plus sizes too.
 Her styles are adorable!

 POLYVORE.COM: I love getting ideas from this website, and others that can help you put your wardrobe together.
 You can check out some of my PINTEREST choices here: http://pinterest.com/vjmunton/stylin/

 *The Modesty Survey is an exciting, anonymous discussion between Christian guys and girls who care about modesty.
 Hundreds of Christian girls contributed to the 148-question survey and over 1,600 Christian guys submitted 150,000+ answers, including 25,000 text responses, over a 20-day period in January 2007.
 For more information, click here.